Weighted Fr\'{e}chet-Kolmogorov theorem and compactness of vector-valued multilinear operators

 \section{Abstract}

-In this paper, we gave a weighted compactness theory for the generalized commutators of vecotor-valued multilinear Calder\'{o}n-Zygmund operators.
-This was done by establishing a weighted Fr\'{e}chet-Kolmogorov theorem, which holds for weights not merely in $A_\infty$.
-This weighted theory also extends the previous known unsatisfactory results in the terms of relaxing the index to the natural range.
-As consequences, we not only obtained the weighted compactness theory for the commutators of multilinear Calder\'{o}n-Zygmund operators, but also extended the same results to the commutators of multilinear Littlewood-Paley type operators.
-In addition, the generalized commutators contain almost all the commutators formerly considered in this literature.
+In this paper, we establish a weighted version of the well-known Fr\'{e}chet-Kolmogorov theorem, which holds for weights beyond $A_\infty$.
+This weighted theory extends the previous known unsatisfactory results in the terms of relaxing the index to the natural range.
+As applications, we obtain the weighted compactness theory for the commutators of multilinear vector-valued Calder\'{o}n-Zygmund type operators, including the commutators of multilinear Littlewood-Paley type operators.
+It is worthy to pointing out that the commutators we considered contain almost all the commutators formerly studied in this literature.